Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Derivation of for dark-energy dominated universe

 where $\kappa$ is the co-moving wave-number with units $[\kappa] = L^0$.
 For ease of notation, let us drop the $\RL$ subscript and focus on a polarization with a generic $\lambda \in \{-1, 1\}$.

 Following~\cite{Alexander:2007kv}, we put Eq.~\eqref{eq:AY184} in terms of a host of other variables, namely

 Eq.~\eqref{eq:AY184} thus becomes

-Thus far, nothing has been assumed about the scale factor or matter-energy content of the FRW universe.
+Thus far, nothing has been assumed about the scale factor or matter-energy content of the FLRW universe.
 Let us assume, however, following~\cite{Alexander:2007kv} that $\vartheta$ and $\He$ evolve on cosmological timescales (with $f' \sim \He f$), and so

 Then, we can say that all of the terms with factors of $\epsilon$ and $\gamma \zeta$ are perturbations, and hence we can write the solution to Eq.~\eqref{eq:AYdY} as

 where $y_0$ is the value of $y$ obtained from pure GR (setting $\vartheta = 0$ in Eq.~\eqref{eq:AYdY}), and $\{\epsilon, \gamma, \zeta\}$ are given in Eq.~\eqref{eq:AYQuantities}.